Scientific Name

 Etymology

-The specific epithet "medley-woodii (MED-lee-ay WOOD-ee-eye)" honors John Medley Wood (1827-1915), a South African botanist, curator of the Durban Botanic Garden, and director of the Natal Government Herbarium of South Africa.
+The specific epithet "medley-woodii (pronounced MED-lee-ay WOOD-ee-eye)" honors John Medley Wood (1827-1915), a South African botanist, curator of the Durban Botanic Garden, and director of the Natal Government Herbarium of South Africa.

 Origin

-The native range of this species is from Eastern Cape and KwaZulu-Natal in South Africa north to Eswatini (formerly Swaziland).
+The native range of Caputia medley-woodii extends from Eastern Cape and KwaZulu-Natal in South Africa north to Eswatini (formerly Swaziland).
 It grows along cliff edges and granite outcrops at elevations under 2,000 feet (610 m).

 Description

-Caputia medley-woodii, formerly known as Senecio medley-woodii, is a succulent shrub with thick branches and egg-shaped leaves with small teeth irregularly spaced along the margins.
-It grows up to 6 feet (1.8 m) tall.
+Caputia medley-woodii, formerly known as Senecio medley-woodii, is a succulent shrub with thick branches and fleshy leaves, egg-shaped in outline and with small teeth irregularly spaced along the margins.
+It can grow up to 6 feet (1.8 m) tall.
 The branches and leaves are covered in white felt.
 The leaves are dark green with blackish tones.

-The flowers are daisy-like with bright yellow rays and orange-yellow disks, up to 0.6 inches (1.5 cm) in diameter, and appear solitary or with up to 3 others at the branch tips in mid-winter.
+The flowers are daisy-like, with bright yellow rays and orange-yellow disks.
+They can reach up to 0.6 inches (1.5 cm) in diameter and appear in mid-winter solitary or with up to 3 others at the branch tips.

 Hardiness